helmedeiros/blog/content/en/posts/2023-07-05-responsive-leadership-part1.md

 ---
-title: "Responsive Leadership – Part 1: Leading with Presence and Adaptability"
+title: "Responsive Leadership: Leading with Presence and Adaptability"
 subtitle: Lead with presence and adaptability—mastering communication styles, engagement vs capability frameworks, and the shift from reactive to responsive leadership
 author: helio
 layout: post